Killamarsh: History

 Domesday records Killamarsh as belonging to Hascoit Musard and being valued at 12 pence.
 The Grade II* listed parish church of St Giles was built between the 12th and 15th centuries using sandstone.
-Additions were made in 1895 by J. M. Brooks in magnesium limestone.
+Additions were made in 1895 by J. M. Brooks in magnesian limestone.
 The chancel south window is restored 15th-century stained glass, and the chancel east window of 1845 is by William Warrington.
 A Grade II listed medieval cross stands in the graveyard.
 A number of public houses in Killamarsh are over 300 years old.

+Murders

+The village gained national attention following the notorious Killamarsh murders in 2021.

 Economy

 The community originally grew from a farming community, self-sufficient in agricultural and dairy produce since the Middle Ages.
 In the 19th and 20th centuries, Killamarsh became a coal mining village as the burgeoning Sheffield iron industry demanded coal and transport links with Sheffield matured.
 Coal has been mined in Killamarsh since at least the 15th century, but the first major mining operation opened at Norwood resulting in an almost doubling of the Killamarsh population between 1861 and 1871.
 The last two "pits", Westthorpe and High Moor, are now gone, casualties of the early 1980s pit closure programme.

 The river Rother which flanks Killamarsh had provided power to grain mills since the earliest times and was used by ironmongers and smiths from the late 18th century.
 Killamarsh Forge was owned and operated by Webster & Horsfall.
 They made crucible steel which was cast into ingots.
 These were then shipped to their Penns Mill plant in Walmley, who drew the special wire.
 This was used in the core of the second trans-Atlantic telegraph cable laid by the SS Great Eastern in 1866 as well as other equipment used in the splicing operations.

 There is an industrial estate located in the Norwood area north of the town and light industrial units and a business innovation centre to the south on the site of the old Westthorpe Colliery.
 To the west of Killamarsh is a small animal feed mill, and the factory of Ross and Catherall, a specialist alloys supplier to the aerospace industry.